[ Printer Friendly Version ] [ Report Abuse ]

 “Gin!
 I had no idea that you’d be here!” he said.
 “What’s that, Dad?
 It’s her birthday?
 Well, aren’t I lucky?
 I just happened to take a walk around Diagon Alley during lunch yesterday and buy her a gift.”

 “Did you now?” interrupted Angelina, who had just turned up behind them.
-“You’re not going to get any credit this time – I’m the one who picked it out, Ginny, he’d never be smart enough to come up with it…”
+“You’re not going to get any credit this time – I’m the one who picked it out, Ginny, he’d never be clever enough to come up with it…”

 A grin spread over Angelina’s face as she brushed a wisp of her long, black hair, which had fallen out of her ponytail, out of her eyes.
 Ginny only had time to smile quickly back at her before a group of other people entered the room and began showering her in hugs, happy birthday wishes and gifts.
 Meanwhile, Mrs Weasley slipped back out into the kitchen to continue her cooking, and one by one, the others followed.
 Ginny was just about to leave the living room as well when green flames flared up in the fireplace behind her and made her turn around.
 Bill was just stepping out of it, and Victoire stooped forwards between his legs, grinning up at her aunt.
 Ginny bent down to give the little girl a hug as new flames arose.
 Only seconds later, Fleur stepped out onto the wooden floor.